 Banks compete for deposits by offering better-than-average rates.
-High-yield CD accounts may offer two or three times the national average on a given term.
-These are generally traditional CD accounts that pay very generous returns.
+High-yield CDs may offer two or three times the national average on a given term.
+These are generally traditional CDs that pay very generous returns.
 Bankrate offers the best route for finding the highest rates in the nation.

 Bankrate surveys local and national institutions to find banks offering the highest yields on CDs.
 All accounts are directly offered to the consumer by the institution.

 Just as its name implies, a jumbo CD requires a larger deposit than a traditional CD.
 To get one, you would typically need to make a minimum deposit of $100,000.
 In some instances, that deposit threshold will be somewhat lower.

 While jumbo CDs could pay more than a traditional CD, they might not.
 A five-year jumbo CD on average pays 1.26 percent APY, while a five-year CD rate pays 1.23 percent as of late August, according to Bankrate’s national survey of banks and thrifts.

 In putting tens of thousands of dollars into a jumbo CD, there’s a risk of whether the account will keep up with the inflation rate.
 Also don’t forget to consider your tax bite: The interest you earn will be taxed as ordinary income.

 Individual retirement accounts hold investments.
 IRA CDs are IRAs where you invest in CDs.